How-to Teach Kids Art Journaling | Drawing

 • The green tones in different types of tree leaves

 Color even plays a role in the survival of particular organisms in certain biomes!
-There are amazing teaching opportunities to point out how color is represented in the natural environment and different ecosystems.
+There are amazing teaching opportunities to point out in the natural environment.
 These kinds of observations can lead to fun and insightful scientific discussions in your classroom!
 Observing nature and recording natural color values are great ways to integrate science and art.

 Here are some color topics you can explore with your students: